Step 1: Family

 e.
 The Family Files and Local History Files are vertical files of material that have been donated by researchers or compiled by staff.
 The Family Files contain correspondence, family group sheets, and other information on families of Northern Kentucky.
 The Local History Files include information detailing the history of Northern Kentucky.
 Select Local History File items have been digitized, while both sets of files have been indexed on geNKY.

 3. Check the Library calendar to see when classes are offered on genealogy research, database instruction, and/or use of local history and genealogy resources.
 In addition, the calendar will list genealogy and history related programs held at the library.

 4. If you have any questions about getting started or researching your family tree, please contact the Local History staff at 859-962-4070 or email@example.com.

 The Library has many databases that can be a great place to start your research.
 Our GenKY database is content that we have digitized in house and is not available elsewhere.
 This information is from local resources.
 We also have many nationally available databases that require your Library card.
-Ancestry Library Edition is the only genealogy database that is not available outside the Library.
+Ancestry Library Edition & FindMyPast are the only genealogy databases that are not available outside the Library.